httpwg/http-extensions/draft-ietf-httpbis-origin-frame.md

 change these behaviors in the following ways:

 * Clients MUST NOT consult DNS to establish the connection's authority for new requests.
-The TLS certificate MUST be used to do so, as described in {{!RFC7540}} Section 9.1.1.
+The TLS certificate MUST stil be used to do so, as described in {{!RFC7540}} Section 9.1.1.

 * Clients sending a new request SHOULD use an existing connection if the request's origin is in that connection's Origin Set, unless there are operational reasons for creating a new connection.

 * Clients MUST use the Origin Set to determine whether a received PUSH_PROMISE is authoritative, as described in {{!RFC7540}}, Section 8.2.2.

-Note that this does not prevent clients from performing other certificate checks as required or allowed, either at connection time or when processing ORIGIN.
-See {{!RFC7540}} Section 9.1.1 for more information.
+Note that clients are still required to perform checks on the certificate presented by the server for each origin that a connection is used for; see {{!RFC7540}} Section 9.1.1 for more information.
+This includes verifying that the host matches a `dNSName` value from the certificate `subjectAltName` field (using the wildcard rules defined in {{!RFC2818}}; see also {{!RFC5280}}
+Section 4.2.1.6).

 Because ORIGIN can change the set of origins a connection is used for over time, it is possible that a client might have more than one viable connection to an origin open at any time.
-When this occurs, clients SHOULD not emit new requests on any connection whose Origin Set is a subset of another connection's Origin Set, and SHOULD close it once all outstanding requests are satisified.
+When this occurs, clients SHOULD not emit new requests on any connection whose Origin Set is a subset of another connection's Origin Set, and SHOULD close it once all outstanding requests are satisfied.

 # IANA Considerations